HashNotAdam/blog/content/blog/007-cards-against-isolation-authentication.md

 Failure/Error: dashboard.load

 ActionController::MissingExactTemplate:
-  DashboardsController#index is missing a template for request formats: text/html
+  DashboardsController#show is missing a template for request formats: text/html
 ```

 For an action to be displayed in the browser, there needs to be a view template.